joone/joone.github.io/content/posts/aside_aria/index.md

 https://bugs.chromium.org/p/chromium/issues/detail?id=1459657

+The bug reporter assumed the <aside> element should have a complementary role, as it does in other browsers.
+However, their report didn't account for the exceptional case where a generic role is correct.

-However, further discussions within the W3C community clarified that the behavior in Chromium was expected, and other browsers showed the wrong behavior.
+Further discussions within the W3C community clarified that the behavior in Chromium was expected, and other browsers showed the wrong behavior.

 https://github.com/w3c/html-aam/issues/512